furya-x/furya/docs/guaid/install.md

 # Install

-This guide will explain how to install the `katanad` entrypoint onto your system.
+This guide will explain how to install the `furyad` entrypoint onto your system.
 With these installed on a server, you can participate in the mainnet as either a [Full Node](./join-mainnet.md) or a [Validator](./validator-setup.md).